morucci/repoxplorer/README.md

 RepoXplorer relies on ElasticSearch and Pecan.
 Once the service is started only a web browser is needed to access the user interface.

+## A visual overview of the user interface

 ![capture 1](https://github.com/morucci/repoxplorer/blob/master/imgs/repoxplorer_capt1.png)
 ![capture 2](https://github.com/morucci/repoxplorer/blob/master/imgs/repoxplorer_capt2.png)